Edward Meade Bagot: Pastoral interests

-He purchased Northern Territory lease No.1 and No.2 Undoolya Station, some 10 km east of Alice Springs in 1872, then his son Ted, his stepson James Churchill-Smith (1851 – 3 October 1922), and William Gilbert (1850–1923), son of Joseph Gilbert, drove 1,000 head of cattle to Undoolya Station from Adelaide and built the first homestead.
+He purchased Northern Territory lease No.1 and No. 2 Undoolya Station, some 10 km east of Alice Springs in 1872, then his son Ted, his stepson James Churchill-Smith (1851 – 3 October 1922), and William Gilbert (1850–1923), son of Joseph Gilbert, drove 1,000 head of cattle to Undoolya Station from Adelaide and built the first homestead.

 He took out a pastoral lease on Dalhousie Springs in 1873 and built the homestead (c.
 100 km north of Oodnadatta), which is now in ruins.
 This area figured prominently in the search for Ludwig Leichhardt.
 Charles Todd ran the Overland Telegraph Line from Port Augusta to Macumba Well (c.
 40 km north of Oodnadatta), with Benjamin Babbage supervising that part of the line, which was contracted by Bagot.
-His son, E. M. "Ted" Bagot, died there in 1881.
+His son, Ted, died there in 1881.
 The property, of 1,788 sqmi of excellent grazing country was purchased by John Lewis (father of Essington Lewis) in 1896.

 He was persuaded to take up a mining lease in 1874, and set up the "Golden Reef Company", but dissolved it as soon as he found the claim worthless.

 He was appointed Justice of the Peace in 1861 and resigned it in 1876.
 He was reappointed in 1877 after his insolvency had been settled.